OpenHPS/openhps-core/README.md

 <br />

 This repository contains the core component for OpenHPS (Open Source Hybrid Positioning System).
 It includes concepts for creating the model, nodes and data object definitions.
+The core component acts as the main repository for OpenHPS.
+However, additional modules expand OpenHPS with additional data storage techniques, positioning algorithms and enable the interoperability of the data produced by systems created with OpenHPS.

 OpenHPS is a data processing positioning framework.
 It is designed to support many different use cases ranging from simple positioning such as detecting the position of a pawn on a chessboard using RFID, to indoor positioning methods using multiple cameras.